 Genetic Study of Simvastatin Pharmacogenetics

-Evaluation of genetic variants that contribute to simvastatin pharmacokinetics and statin-related adverse drug reaction
+Evaluation of simvastatin pharmacokinetics and statin-related adverse drug reactions

 An actionable test to prevent adverse side-effects of non-optimal simvastatin drug dosage